ibm-cloud-docs/databases-for-postgresql/work-with-cli.md

 ibmcloud cdb cxn example-postgres -s
 ```

-If you don't specify a user, the `deployment-connections` command will use the admin user by default.
-In order to connect with the admin user, you have to [set it's password](./admin-password.html).
+If you don't specify a user, the `deployment-connections` command uses the admin user by default.
+In order to connect with the admin user, you have to [set its password](./admin-password.html).
 {: .tip}

 The command prompts for the password and then runs the `psql` command line client to connect to the database.
 For more information on connecting to PostgreSQL directly, see the [Connecting as an Admin](./admin-connecting) page.